sabio-engineering/cookbook-dvelp/handbook/information-security/asset-management.md

 ### Ownership

-Louisa Crowder is the owner of this document.
+Ruby Williams is the owner of this document.
 You can contact her on
-<louisa@dvelp.co.uk>.
+<ruby@dvelp.co.uk>.